 These lessons allow students to improve their communication and social skills.
 They will learn to speak clearly in public and practise body language techniques to address an audience.

-The exam is given in the month of June by examiners of the London Academy of Music and Dramatic Art, who travel from London to the school.
+The exam is given in the month of April by examiners of the London Academy of Music and Dramatic Art, who either travel from London to the school or conduct the exam via Google Meet.

 The aim of this work experience is for students to have a direct relationship with the professional world and for it to be useful to them when choosing a career.